rbind/r-podcast/content/episode/033-rsconf2020-part2.md

     - forgive the mess
     - emphathy with the debtor is important
     - embracing that encountering tech debt is a good thing: 18:15-18:42

+* Facilitating communities of practice (Kate Hertweck) Fred Hutchinson bioinformatics training manager

+    - Activities unite community: 4:40 5:20
+    - skills vary your community: 8:06 - 8:44
+    - adapt as community changes: 17:17 - 17:57
+    - what are the needs: 18:40-19:00

 * Logger package is awesome
 * Ryan Timpe's talk